What Is DeFi and How Does Decentralized Finance Work?

 DeFi operates on three core principles: transparency (all transactions are publicly verifiable), trustlessness (smart contracts execute automatically without intermediaries), and permissionless access (anyone can participate regardless of location or financial status).

-Every DeFi transaction is recorded on a public blockchain.
+Transparency means every DeFi transaction is recorded on a public blockchain.
 Anyone can verify protocol operations, check total value locked, and audit smart contract code.

-"Trustless" means you don't need to trust anyone.
+'Trustless' means you don't need to trust anyone.
 Smart contracts execute automatically when conditions are met.
 No bank can freeze your account, no broker can front-run your trades.

-DeFi is open to everyone.
+Permissionless access opens finance globally.
 No credit checks, no minimum balances, no geographic restrictions.
 Anyone with an internet connection and a crypto wallet can access the same financial services as billionaires.

 How Does DeFi Work?